 - A bar chart compares values between groups by assigning a bar to each group.

-- A dot plot can be used similarly, except with points showing value instead of bar lengths.
+- A dot plot can be used similarly, except with value indicated by point positions instead of bar lengths.
 This is like a line chart with the line segments removed, eliminating the ‘connection’ between sequential points.
 Also like a line chart, a dot plot is useful when including a vertical baseline would not be meaningful.

 - A line chart can be used to compare values between groups across time by plotting one line per group.